dopry/svelte-auth0/README.md

 ### Components
 * Auth0Context - component to initiate the Auth0 client.
 You only need one instance in your DOM tree at the root.

+  Attributes:
+  * domain - Auth0 domain
+  * client_id - Auth0 ClientId
+  * callback_url - override the default url that Auth0 will redirect to after login. default: window.location.href
+  * logout_url - override the default url that Auth0 will redirect to after logout. default: window.location.href

 ### Functions
-* login - function to begin a user login.
+* login(preseveRoute = true, callback_url = null) - begin a user login.
-* logout - function to log a user user.
+* logout(logout_url = null) - logout a user.
 * refreshToken - function to refresh a token.

 ### Stores